Japan Air Lines Flight 123: Take-off and decompression

-6:27–6:34p.m.
+6:27–6:34 p.m.

-Heading over the Izu Peninsula at 6:26 p.m., the aircraft turned away from the Pacific Ocean, and back towards the shore.
-Due to the apparent loss of control, the aircraft did not follow Tokyo Control's directions and only turned right far enough to fly a north-westerly course.
+Heading over the Izu Peninsula at 6:26 p.m., the aircraft turned away from the Pacific Ocean and back toward the shore,  but only turned right far enough to fly a north-westerly course.
 Seeing that the aircraft was still flying west away from Haneda, Tokyo Control contacted the aircraft again.
-After confirming that the pilots were declaring an emergency, the controller requested as to the nature of the emergency.
-At this point, hypoxia appears to have begun setting in, as the pilots did not respond.
-Also, the captain and co-pilot asked the flight engineer repeatedly if hydraulic pressure was lost, seemingly unable to comprehend it.
-(Flight engineer: "Hydro pressure all loss."
-Co-pilot: "All loss?"
-Captain: "No, look."
-Flight engineer: "All loss."
-Co-pilot: "All loss?"
-Flight Engineer: "Yes.")
-Tokyo Control then contacted the aircraft again and repeated the direction to descend and turn to a 90° heading to Oshima.
+After confirming that the pilots were declaring an emergency, the controller asked the nature of the emergency.
+At this point, hypoxia appeared to have begun setting in, as the pilots did not respond.
+Also, the captain and co-pilot asked the flight engineer repeatedly if hydraulic pressure had been lost, seemingly unable to comprehend it.
+Tokyo Control contacted the aircraft again and repeated the direction to descend and turn to a 090° heading to Oshima.
 Only then did the captain report that the aircraft had become uncontrollable.
-(Tokyo: "Japan Air 124 [sic] fly heading 090 radar vector to Oshima."
+(Tokyo: "Japan Air 123 [sic] fly heading 090 radar vector to Oshima."
 JAL123: "But now uncontrol."
 Tokyo: "Uncontrol, roger understood.")